boylea/boylea.github.io/_posts/2014-08-18-Calibrating-Ultrasonic-Speakers-Cont.md

 signal I was calibrating, the increase in performance was somewhere between 1-10x.
 As it turns out, I should be fixing my shitty, slow algorithm, instead of trying to squeeze better performance out of it.

-Hmm, so what was the difference between my stimuli that had startling difference performances?
+Hmm, so what was the difference between my stimuli that had startling performance differences?
 It was taking ~5 seconds to calibrate 200 tone stimuli, and ~5 minutes to calibrate 200 stimuli from a recording file of the same duration.
 As input to the calibration functions, both types are just represented by a vector of numbers.

 Although they were the same duration, what I had overlooked was sampling rate.
 The sythnthesized stimuli had a constant samplerate that I set,